Music Man (company): Instruments

 Music Man introduced the Sterling bass as a smaller, lighter alternative to the StingRay in 1993.
 The Sterling also had a slimmer neck profile with 22 frets and a triple-coil pickup with a 3 way switch.
 The pickup could operate as a standard Humbucker in series and parallel mode and utilized a "phantom-coil" when in single coil mode.

 2003 saw the introduction of the Music Man Bongo Bass, the result of a partnership with DesignworksUSA, a design firm better known for its work with BMW.
+Initially available in 4- and 5-string versions, a 6-string was added in 2007.
 This bass features a basswood body with "moon"-shaped inlays.
 It has a four-band active EQ powered by an 18V supply.
-The Bongo was made available with the choice of HS (humbucker/single-coil), HH (dual humbuckers), and H (single humbucker) pickup configurations.
+The Bongo was initially made available with the choice of HS (humbucker/single-coil), HH (dual humbuckers), and H (single humbucker) pickup configurations.
 These pickup configurations were adopted on other Music Man models three years later, using a five-way pickup selector with coil-tap capabilities.
+In early years, all Bongo pickup variations were also available with piezoelectric pickups incorporated into the bridge in addition to the regular neodymium pickups.
+Over time the number of pickup variations was reduced and the current (as of 2026) Bongo range is available only in the HH configuration.